 In March 1993, the Company assigned its 12.6% working interest in SC 14 valued at \$801.00 million to LOGPOCOR in exchange for the equivalent amount in shares of stock of LOGPOCOR.
 The valuation was approved by the DOE.
 However, in July 1993, the Company suspended the transfer of operations and control of the working interest it earlier assigned to LOGPOCOR.
 Accordingly, the "Investment in shares of stock of LOGPOCOR" had been valued net of deferred credit of \$19.43 million.
 The deferred credit was the difference between \$29.54 million and the equivalent accumulated costs amounting to about \$10.11 million.

 Furthermore, because of the said suspension, the Company continues to recognize the revenues from petroleum operations related to the said working interest.
-The Company therefore is being charged by LOGPOCOR for the equivalent depletion expense on the accumulated costs (carried in the books of LOGPOCOR) related thereto (Note 11).
-The "Due to a subsidiary" account in the parent company statement of financial position represents the unpaid balance of depletion charged by LOGPOCOR.
+The Company therefore is being charged by LOGPOCOR for the equivalent depletion expense on the accumulated costs (carried in the books of LOGPOCOR) related thereto (see Note 11).
+The "Due to a subsidiary" account in the parent company statements of financial position amounting to \$19.65 million and \$19.63 million as at December 31, 2023 and 2022, respectively, represents the unpaid balance of depletion charged by LOGPOCOR.

-Investment in OMWI is inclusive of receivables from the said subsidiary amounting to \$0.09 million as at December 31, 2022 and 2021.
+Investment in OMWI is inclusive of receivables from the said subsidiary amounting to \$0.09 million as at December 31, 2023 and 2022.